hjkissinger/hjkissinger.github.io/_posts/2023-02-22-GACyclistic.md

 * Average trip duration was consistent weekly for members and casual riders, respectively.
 * The longest trips for members and casual riders started at 3am.

-# Final Recommendations
+# Recommendations for Marketing Campaign
 {: #id2}

-Final Recommendations to Increase Membership Conversion Rate for Cyclistic.

 1. Target _weekday_ casual riders in peak season (Q3)
       - Increase number of bikes available at 5pm